Welcome to the admissions office

 Mrs. Heather Guenther

-We will be delighted to showcase details of our school, including its pedagogy, philosophy, bilingual process and environment.
+will be delighted to share with you virtually more details on our school, including its philosophy, pedagogy, bilingual approach and its environment.

 Frequently Asked Questions